-Inspect all rigging prior to use, do not wrap hoist lines around the load Do not exceed the load chart capacity while making lifts Raise load a few inches, hold, verify capacity/ balance and test brake before delivering load Only qualified signal persons shall be assigned as the dedicated signal person for a crane or other material lift.
-Utilize NAC's Crane Lift Form, and/or review the crane company's pick plan.
-Use fall protection on the roof to prevent falls through holes, and off the roof.
-Before digging any trenches/ excavation, or before clearing an unknown obstruction inside a sewer pipe, all underground utilities must be located by contacting local state "one-call" 811.
-A competent person must inspect trenches and excavations at least daily for hazards.
-Hazards shall be eliminated prior to any work in excavations.
-Protective means, such as sloping is required when excavation is 5 feet or more deep.
-Sloping is angled according to soil type.
-Sandy soils are type C, and require a 1.5 : 1 slope.
-Sloping is angled according to soil type.
-Sandy soils are type C, and require a 1.5 : 1 slope.
-Sloping is angled according to soil type.
-Sandy soils are type C, and require a 1.5 : 1 slope.
-Sloping is angled according to soil type.
-Sandy soils are type C, and require a 1.5 : 1 slope.
-Sloping is angled according to soil type.
-Sandy soils are type C, and require a 1.5 : 1 slope.
-Sloping is angled according to soil type.
-Sandy soils are type C, and require a 1.5 : 1 slope.
-Sloping is angled according to soil type.
-Sandy soils are type C, and require a 1.5 : 1 slope.
-Sloping is angled according to soil type.
-Sandy soils are type C, and require a 1.5 : 1 slope.
-Sloping is angled according to soil type.
-Sandy soils are type C, and require a 1.5 : 1 slope.
-Sloping is angled according to soil type.
-Sandy soils are type C, and require a 1.5 : 1 slope.
-Sloping is angled according to soil type.
-Sandy soils are type C, and require a 1.5 : 1 slope.
-Keep excavated materials a minum of two feet from the edge of the trench.
-In trenches more than four feet deep, locate adequate means of exit.
-Such as ladders, or steps, so they can be reached in no more than 2.5 feet of travel from anywhere in the trench.
-Tenches greater than 2.0 feet require design by an engineer.
-Tenches greater than 2.0 feet require design by an engineer.
-Unattended excavations must be A line trace will be done to verify that all valves leading to the line break source have been shut closed and locked out/ tagged out.
-The area near the line break will be set up with drop cloths, poly, drain off buckets, hoses or other means to contain fluids.
-3. Pressure from the line will be relieved and fluids will be drained from the line.
-4. If necessary a clean flush will be performed to cleanse the line.
-5. Sections of the lines will be removed by disassembling or cutting the lines into manageable sections. •••• Before digging underground u A compete eliminated Protective Sloping is a Sloping is a Keep excav In trenches Can be read Keep heavy Can be read Stability.
-It Trenches g Unattende particularly ۲. ۳.4 س ms Personal Injury, Uneven Surfaces, Electric Shock, Caught Between, Stuck By, Falling Debris, Failure Property Damage, Personal Injury, ure Pressurized Parts, Water Damage 2" Whenever lifting items by crane on jobsites, caution must be taken to prevent injuries.
-Trenching & Excavation Whenever digging in the ground, there is a risk of hitting utilities or being injured.
-Shut Offs / Line Breaking Exposure risk when breaking lines, pressure testing, or any other means where vou have
+Whenever lifting items Personal Injury, Inspect all rigging prior to use, do not wrap hoist lines around the load by crane on jobsites, caution must be taken to prevent injuries.
+Surfaces, Electric Shock, Do not exceed the load chart capacity while making lifts Raise load a few inches, hold, verify capacity/ balance and test brake before delivering load Only qualified signal persons shall be assigned as the dedicated signal person for a crane or other material Caught Between, Stuck By, Falling Utilize NAC's Crane Lift Form, and/or review the crane company's pick plan.
+Debris, Failure to Secure Use fall protection on the roof to prevent falls through holes, and off the roof.
+Trenching & Cave ins, Before digging any trenches/ excavation, or before clearing an unknown obstruction inside a sewer pipe, all Excavation Trench underground utilities must be located by contacting local state "one-call" 811.
+Collapse, Falls, A competent person must inspect trenches and excavations at least daily for hazards.
+Hazards shall be Whenever digging in Trips, Caught eliminated prior to any work in excavations. the ground, there is a Between, Protective means, such as sloping is required when excavation is 5 feet or more deep. risk of hitting utilities or Struck By, Sloping is angled according to soil type.
+Sandy soils are type C, and require a 1.5:1 slope. being injured.
+Asphyxiation Sloping + Benching A B T 5 TON DOWN Keep excavated materials a minimum of two feet from the edge of the trench. • In trenches more than four feet deep, locate adequate means of exit.
+Such as ladders, or steps, so they can be reached in no more than 25 feet of travel from anywhere in the trench.
+Keep heavy loads of all kinds as far from the trench as possible.
+Do not allow water, rain, ground water, or surface water to accumulate in a trench, water reduces soil stability.
+It must be pumped out prior to entering the trench.
+Trenches greater than 20 feet require design by an engineer.
+Unattended excavations must be well lit and barricaded.
+Keep non-workers away from the trench, particularly at night.
+When excavating near traffic areas, class 2 high-vis vests shall be worn by all employees involved.
+Shut Offs / Line Property 1.
+A line trace will be done to verify that all valves leading to the line break source have been shut closed Breaking Damage, and locked out/ tagged out.
+Personal 2.
+The area near the line break will be set up with drop cloths, poly, drain off buckets, hoses or other means Exposure risk when Injury, to contain fluids. breaking lines, pressure Pressurized 3.
+Pressure from the line will be relieved and fluids will be drained from the line. testing, or any other Parts, Water means where you have Damage, 5.
+Sections of the lines will be removed by disassembling or cutting the lines into manageable sections.